 Rising Above All Odds

-TELANAGA: Saritha, is a 19 year old who studied up to Intermediate but failed.
-Her parents are agricultural labourers as they do not own land.
+TELANAGA: Saritha, is a 19 year old who studied up to the Intermediate level, but failed.
+Since her parents do not own land, they are agricultural labourers.
 They work in the agricultural fields only during the cultivation season.
-During the dry spell they are unemployed and face a financial crunch.
-She has a younger sister who is now studying in the 10th class.
-In order to reappear for her exam Saritha has to pay tuition and exam fees which were very high and unaffordable and hence she dropped out and was idle for 3 months.
-Through word of mouth she was introduced to the vocational centre run by the programme, supported by Concern India Foundation.
+During the dry spell they are unemployed and face financial problems.
+She has a younger sister who is now studying in the 10th grade.
+In order to reappear for her exam, Saritha has to pay tuition and exam fees which were too high and hence she dropped out and was idle for 3 months.
+Through word of mouth she was introduced to the vocational centre run by a programme, supported by Concern India Foundation.
 This became a turning point in her life and she was excited to learn a new skill.
 She enrolled in the centre and decided to be independent in order to help support her parents and her sister’s education.
 She successfully learnt tailoring and embroidery.
-Today she stitches blouses and dresses through orders and earns Rs.
+Today she stitches clothes and earns Rs.
 3000 per month on an average.
-She is content with her new skill and would like to give her Intermediate examinations by paying fees from her earnings and sees a better future for herself.
+She is content with her new skill and would like to appear for her Intermediate examinations.
 She is extremely thankful to the staff of her vocational centre for standing by her and encouraging her at every step.

 Above and Beyond

-MUMBAI: Nazia Ali’s family was going through a major financial crisis, when she approached this vocational training centre supported by Concern India Foundation.
+MUMBAI: When Nazia Ali approached this vocational training centre supported by Concern India Foundation, her family was going through a major financial crisis.
 She completed a basic course in computers and with the help of the staff; she took up a job at an imitation jewellery manufacturing workshop in the area.
 “I earn nearly Rs 8000/- a month, which is a boon to my family in this hour of need.
 The workshop is located close to my house; therefore, I do not need to travel out of my locality.
 I now intend to complete my studies through the Open University, so that I can get a better job and earn a better salary.”
 This programme has been working with women in Malwani, Asia’s second largest slum.
 The vocational centre provides training in computers, tailoring, mobile repairs, mehendi application and professional beautician course.
 The participants are also given training and capacity building sessions on savings, bank accounts, life skills and general health education, as well as awareness sessions on different social and health issues.
 They have mobilised the community to form Self Help Groups (SHGs) for the empowerment of women.
 At present, the programme is working with 75 Self Help Groups.

 Improving Capacities of Rural Women